Koopman-informed recurrent neural networks: Theory

 \section{Theory}

 In this section we give the necessary assumptions and proofs for the theoretical results in the main paper.
 We start by defining the state space \(\mathcal{H}\) and input space \(\mathcal{X}\), following the setup from \citet{bolager-2023}.
-Letting
+We set

 where \(d\) is the canonical Euclidean distance in the space \(\mathbb R^{d_z}\).
 The medial axis is defined as

 and the reach is the scalar

 i.e., the point in \(A\) that is closest to the projection of points in \(A^c\). \begin{definition} Let \(\widetilde{\mathcal{H}}\) be a nonempty compact subset of \(\mathbb R^{d_h}\) with reach \(\tau_{\widetilde{\mathcal{H}}} > 0\) and equivalently for \(\widetilde{\mathcal{X}} \in \mathbb R^{d_x}\).
 The input space \(\mathcal{H}\) is defined as